 - Current promotional signage is in line with the company directive?

-- Current seasonal product merchandised in high traffic areas?
+- Seasonal product is current and merchandised in high traffic areas?

-- Does location have a designated “new arrivals” section that is refreshed daily?
+- Location has a designated “new arrivals” section that is refreshed daily?

 - Does location have a “buy today – get a discount!” product section?